 In 2017, CAA tow truck operator Courtney Schaefer tragically died after being struck by a semi-truck on the side of the highway near Esterhazy while assisting a motorist who called for help.

-And there are also countless near misses that tow truck operators have to endure.
+And there are also countless near misses that tow truck operators endure daily

 Dave Wiwchar, a fleet manager at CAA Saskatchewan, based in Regina, experienced one while picking up a Member’s Ford F-150 on Highway 1 between Regina and Grand Coulee.